mike-shields-dev/code-tutorial-app/README.md

 ### Installation

-1. Use `git` to clone this repository to your development environment.
+1. Use `git clone https://github.com/mike-shields-dev/code-tutorial-app.git` to clone this repository to your development environment.
+2. Open up a terminal and `cd` to the root of the project
-2. Run `pnpm i`
+3. Run `pnpm i` to install

 You can find specific instructions in the linked READMEs below: